 Understanding the U.S. Entry Visa

-People come to the U.S. for many different reasons, and the type of visa you request should match the purpose for your visit.
+People come to the U.S. for many different reasons.
+The type of visa you request should match the purpose for your visit.
 Visa types are classified using an alpha-numeric system.
 For example, a visitor coming to study in the U.S. may be given an “F-1” or “J-1” student visa classification.
 A person coming to the U.S. for travel may be given a “B-2” visa, otherwise known as a tourist visa.
 The sample here shows what a tourist visa looks like:

 What is the purpose of the visa?